OpenDSA/OpenDSA/RST/source/Sorting/BubbleSort.rst

 introductory computer science courses.
 This is unfortunate, because Bubble Sort has no redeeming features whatsoever.
-It is a relatively slow sort, it is no easier to understand than Insertion Sort, it has no intuitive counterpart in "everyday" use, and it has a poor best-case running time.
+It is rather slow, even compared to the other :math:`\Theta(n^2)` sorts that are commonly know.
+It not particularly intutitive -- nobody is going to come naturally to Bubble Sort as a way to sort their Bridge hand or their bills like they might with Insertion Sort or Selection Sort.
 However, Bubble Sort can serve as the inspiration for a better sorting algorithm that will be presented in
 Module :numref:`Selection Sort <SelectionSort>`.

-Like Insetion Sort, Bubble Sort consists of a simple double ``for`` loop.
+Like Insertion Sort, Bubble Sort consists of a simple double ``for`` loop.
 The inner ``for`` loop moves through the record array from left to right, comparing adjacent keys.
-If the a record's key value is greater than the key of its right neighbor, then the two records are swapped.
+If a record's key value is greater than the key of its right neighbor, then the two records are swapped.
-Once the largest value is encountered, this process will cause it to "bubble" up to the right of the array
-(which is where Bubble Sort gets its name).
+Once the record with the largest key value is encountered, this process will cause it to "bubble" up to the right of the array (which is where Bubble Sort gets its name).
 The second pass through the array repeats this process.
-However, because we know that the largest value already reached the right of the array on the first pass, there is no need to compare the rightmost two records on the second pass.
+However, because we know that the record with the largest value already reached the right of the array on the first pass, there is no need to compare the rightmost two records on the second pass.
-Likewise, each succeeding pass through the array compares adjacent records, looking at one less value toward the end than did the preceding pass.
+Likewise, each succeeding pass through the array compares adjacent records, looking at one less record toward the end than did the preceding pass.
-An implementation is as follows.
+Here is an implementation.

 .. codeinclude:: Sorting/Bubblesort.pde
    :tag: Bubblesort

-Consider the example of the following array.
+Consider the following array.

 .. inlineav:: BubsortCON1 ss
    :output: show